0x0verflow/MinPaste/README.md

 A lightweight minimal text-hosting tool for self-hosting

 ## About
 MinPaste is a text-hosting tool written in PHP and HTML5.
 It works out-of-the-box and is easy to use.
-I made it in 2h, so there my be bugs.
+I made it in 2h, so there may be bugs.

 ## Installation
 Just download the latest release and upload it to your webserver.
 Done!